MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 By comparing prices, project task lines, and project planning lines for the two projects, you can see that the information was successfully copied.

-## Making Payments by Installments
+## Making payments by installments

-CRONUS just landed a large project that will take a year to be completed.
-Because it requires the dedication of many resources, the project manager sets up the contract so that the customer pays part of the price up front, part when the project is halfway completed, and the final payment upon completion.
+CRONUS just landed a large project that will take a year to complete.
+Because it requires many resources, the project manager sets up the contract so that the customer pays part of the price up front, part when the project is halfway completed, and the final payment upon completion.

 ### To set up a new account